antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
 The first thing we wanted you to know is how many modules are built into your bundle.
-If they are from your own source code, or npm packages, or some generated virtual modules from plugin you have installed.
+Whether they are from your own source code, npm packages, or some generated virtual modules from plugins you have installed.
 -->

 ---